Service Contracts Labor Standards

-Tyler Freiberger is an associate attorney at Centre Law & Consulting primarily focusing on employment law, litigation, and compliance with regulations on federal contractors.
-He has successfully litigated employment issues before the NLRB, EEOC, local counties human rights commissions, the United States D.C.
-District Court, Maryland District Court, and the Eastern District of Virginia.
-On behalf of Centre Law & Consulting, he has advised federal contractors on compliance with the Service Contract Labor Standards/the Service Contract.
+Tyler Freiberger is a senior associate attorney at Centre Law & Consulting primarily focusing on employment law, litigation, and compliance with regulations on federal contractors.
+He has advised federal contractors on compliance with the Service Contract Labor Standards/the Service Contract.
 He also frequently examines manufacturing processes and individual products for potential BAA/TAA issues, guiding contractors through the crucial certification processes before submitting bids and through agency inquires/audits.

 Service Contract Labor Standards FAQ's

 Unfortunately, even diligent contractors can be investigated by the Department of Labor for an SCA violation.
 If the result of a random audit, or from a disgruntled report, there are numerous pitfalls during the SCA investigative process.
 If you were able to follow our tips above, or attend Centre’s SCA compliance training, the investigation will certainly go much smoother.
 Even then, the demands of an investigation can disrupt normal operations.
 Centre commonly works with DOL investigators to speed along the lengthy and intrusive inquiry, while minimizing the disruption caused by requests for interviews of senior management, employees and for enormous amounts of documentation.

 Counsel during an investigation can also ensure you do not suggest or encourage a finding of non-compliance.
 If a violation is found, you will need someone knowledgeable to preserve your appeal rights and possibly even demand the government reimburse you for added costs adjusting to DOL decisions.